Raffy23/boinc-webmanager/doc/Server-API.md

 REST-Call otherwise the Server might not return the expected results

 ### BOINC RPC
-The URL Root of all BOINC REST-Class is `/api/boinc` and needs the `X-Authorization` Header populated with a JWT-Token.
-Most of the Calls do mirror the XML Interface of the BOINC RPC calls and provice the data as JSON.
+The URL root of all BOINC REST endpoint is `/api/boinc` and requires the `X-Authorization` Header to be populated with a JWT-Token.
+Most of the calls do mirror the XML Interface of the BOINC RPC calls and provide the data as JSON or messapack depending on the requested encoding HTTP header.

-*Please not that the BOINC Client in the Background can only sequentially process Requests.
-This leads sometimes to the issue that some Requests are stalled a couple of seconds.
-The Server will not open a new Connection to the Core Client!*

 * **GET** `/`: This call will return a List of Clients
 * **GET** `/config`: Some Settings from the `application.conf`